Renal Diet Plan with Indian Food

 Fluids

-Avoid drinking high amount of fluids and be smart to use the amount of water while cooking food.
+Avoid drinking high amounts of fluids and be smart to use the amount of water while cooking food.

 Frequently Asked Questions (FAQs)